mkur/nlopt-ocaml/README.md

 	hg clone https://mkur@bitbucket.org/mkur/nlopt-ocaml

-Edit `Makefile.conf` to reflect your system settings.
-You need to provide paths to the NLopt library (`LIBDIRS`) and its include files (`INCDIRS`).
-Then type
+In the main directory type

+	./configure
+	make
 	make install

-to install nlopt-ocaml using findlib.
+to build and install nlopt-ocaml using ocamlbuild and findlib.

 ## Example